aleixcanalda/miniwalk/README.md

 This tool complements the minigraph output, therefore it is necessary to obtain a vcf file using minigraph.
 Moreover, you will need to have ![k8](https://github.com/attractivechaos/k8) installed in your environment.

 *IMPORTANT NOTE*: if your assemblies are highly fragmented, make sure to modify the -l and -d flags when mapping to minigraph, otherwise minigraph will not be able to map your assembly with its default parameters.
 For mapping to the Mtb-PRG, the flags -l 10000 and -d 5000 should work.
+If mapping long-read data, the flags may need to be lowered as only reads larger than 10kbp would genotype SVs.

 This can be achieved using the following commands: